Kong/docs.konghq.com/app/plugins/jwt.md

 `secret`<br>*optional*   | A unique string used to sign JWTs for this consumer.
 If left out, will be auto-generated.

 <div class="alert alert-warning">
-  <strong>Note:</strong> It is recommended to let Kong auto-generate thos values.
-Only specify them yourself if you are migrating an existing system to Kong, and must re-use your key/secret credentials to make it transparent to your consumers.
+  <strong>Note:</strong> It is recommended to let Kong auto-generate those values.
+Only specify them yourself if you are migrating an existing system to Kong, and must re-use your key/secret credentials to make the migration to Kong transparent to your consumers.
 </div>

 ### Craft a JWT